MattH360/Cube-Run-MSc-Dissertation-Project/C# Scripts/README.md

 # Cube-Run-MSc-Dissertation-Project
-This repository contains both the C# scripts, written report and automated level testing results for my MSc Advanced Software Engineering dissertation project.
+This file contains all 10 C# scripts for my MSc Advanced Software Engineering dissertation project.
 This README file gives more detail on the code sections and development process.

+#Script Descriptions
+AIPathfinding.cs